aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

 This tutorial demonstrates how to save data to an SQLite database.
-We will extend the tutorial for :ref:`counting hand waves<tutorial_count_hand_wave>` with a new custom :mod:`output` node that writes information into a local sqlite database.
+We will extend the tutorial for :ref:`counting hand waves<tutorial_count_hand_wave>` with a new custom :mod:`output` node that writes information into a local SQLite database.

    .. note::